-In accordance with the original Belgian Code on Corporate Governance published in 2004, the Board of Directors has, on 16 December 2005, adopted the Bekaert Corporate Governance Charter.

-Following the publication of the 2009 Belgian Code on Corporate Governance, the Board of Directors has, on 22 December 2009, adopted the 2009 Code as the reference code for Bekaert and revised the Bekaert Corporate Governance Charter.
+In accordance with the original Belgian Code on Corporate Governance published in 2004, the Board of Directors has adopted the Bekaert Corporate Governance Charter on 16 December 2005.
+Following the publication of the 2009 Belgian Code on Corporate Governance, the Board of Directors adopted the 2009 Code on 22 December 2009 as the reference code for Bekaert and revised the Bekaert Corporate Governance Charter accordingly.